awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 If you are building on Windows you need to generate `NMake Makefiles`, you should run `cmake .. -G "NMake Makefiles"`

-GStreamer and JNI is NOT built by default, if you wish to build both you MUST execute `cmake .. -DBUILD_GSTREAMER_PLUGIN=ON -DBUILD_JNI=TRUE`

 By default we download all the libraries from GitHub and build them locally, so should require nothing to be installed ahead of time.
 If you do wish to link to existing libraries you can do `cmake .. -DBUILD_DEPENDENCIES=OFF` Libraries needed to build producer are: Curl, Openssl and Log4cplus.
 If you want to build the gstreamer plugin you will need to have gstreamer in your system.